balbasty/linc-interview/README.md

 If you are familiar with PyTorch and you've already built and trained models, it should be much faster.
 In this case, we recommend focusing on code quality and readability.

+## Requirements

+The user can create the virtual environment with the necessary libraries included using:

+conda env create --file=conda.yaml

+## How to run
+The user can select model hyperparameter values such as the **number of levels**, **number of features per layer**, **number of convolutions per layer**, **activation function**, and **pooling operation** by passing them as arguments to the script.

+Also, some additional hyperparameters that can be selected are the **number of epochs**, and **learning rate**.

+An example call of the script that trains and tests the model can be found below:

+'''
+python exercise.py --num_epochs 200 --nb_features 16 --mul_features 2 --nb_levels 3 --nb_conv_per_level 2 --activation ReLU --pool conv
+'''